Old Syrian Church, Chengannur: Architecture

 Architectural style is a blend of 18th Century Christian and Hindu temple architecture and something fast disappearing from Kerala landscape.
-Its gopuravathil, nadapanthal, kalluvilakku and doors adorned with carved figurines includes a Hanuman holding a baton.
+Its gopuravathil (gatetower), nadapanthal (porch), kalluvilakku (stone lamp) and doors are adorned with carved figurines, including a depiction of Hanuman holding a baton.
 This is indicative of communal and religious harmony exhibited by the localities in yesteryears.

 The Pazhaya Suriyani Pally in Chengannur and the Cheriya Pally (St. Mary's Orthodox Church) in Kottayam are unique with the same architectural splendor.

 History

 History has it that Ivanios Yuhanon, a metropolitan from Antioch, Syria, visited Malankara in 1751 and made the western malika (double storied building) of the Pazhya Suriyani Pally (this malika is no more there) his home.
 Mar Ivanios, credited with the propagation the liturgy of Mar Yacob in Malankara, died in 1794 and was interred in front of the southern thronos (altar) of the Church.

 There is legend regarding Mar Ivanios’ arrival in Chengannur.
 When he reached Erapuzha Kadavu on River Pampa by boat, his followers took him to the Church in a procession.
 But the Nair chiefs of the land did not allow the procession to pass in front of the Vanchipuzha Chief's palace and the procession had to take a different route.
 When the son of Vanjipuzha Chief fell ill, the royal astrologer found that the curse of a saint had fallen on the son.
 The Chief is said to have tendered an apology to Mar Ivanios whose prayer rid the boy of his illness.
 In return the Chief bestowed tax-free land and properties to the Church.